william-murray1204/ocr_model_comparisons/README.md

 * The script will compare the Keras_ocr, Doctr_ocr, Easyocr and Tesseract_ocr text predictions for each image in the "images" folder using Matplotlib.
 * The names of the images do not matter as long as they are in the "images" folder.
 * It will also track the individual runtime of each model per image in a file named "individual_runtime.csv".
-It will also store the average runtime of each model in a file named "average_runtime.txt".
+The average runtime of each model is written to a file named "average_runtime.txt".

 ## Example Image Comparisons